platform-mesh/iam-service/README.md

 ## Description

-The openMFP iam-service exposes a graphql and a grpc API.
+The Platform Mesh iam-service exposes a graphql and a grpc API.
 The Graphql API is primarily used by user management UIs, while the GRPC API is used to authorize write calls into openfga.

 ## Features
 - backend for frontend API's to manage user data